-Section 60 of the Countryside Rights of Way Act 2000, requires all Local Highway Authorities to produce a Rights of Way Improvement Plan (ROWIP).
-The ROWIP is a Plan for the Local Authority to manage and improve its rights of way network and will be over a 10 year period.
+Section 60 of the Countryside Rights of Way Act 2000, requires all Local Highway Authorities to produce a Rights of Way Improvement Plan (RoWIP).
+The RoWIP is a plan for the Local Authority to manage and improve its rights of way network over a 10 year period.

 This second ROWIP assesses the 2018 network and evaluates progress made since 2008.
-The current (2018) Policy context is examined, priority areas are identified and a new-style Statement of Action put forward.
+The current (2018) policy context is examined, priority areas are identified and a new-style Statement of Action proposed.

-In July 2016, the Welsh Government issued guidance to Local Highway Authorities in Wales for the review and redrafting of ROWIPs.
-This guidance has been used to direct the preparation of Flintshire's second ROWIP.
+In July 2016, the Welsh Government issued guidance to local highway authorities in Wales for the review and redrafting of RoWIPs.
+This guidance has been used to direct the preparation of Flintshire's second RoWIP.

-Part of the plan is a booklet containing a suite of Polices and Procedure associated with Rights of Way.
+Part of the plan is a booklet containing a suit of policies and procedures associated with Rights of Way.